pedmiston/mozilla-fellows/application.md

 # Describe to us your current research team.

 I work primarily with Dr. Gary Lupyan in his lab in the Psychology Department at the University of Wisconsin-Madison.
-The [Telephone project](http://github.com/pedmiston/telephone-app) is in collaboration with Marcus Perlman.
+The [Telephone project](http://github.com/lupyanlab/telephone-app) is in collaboration with Dr. Marcus Perlman.
 The lab runs behavioral experiments in person and online, exploring various aspects of the relationship between language and cognition.

 # Describe to us how open science advances your research.